SayanBan/Notes/Java/interface.md

 **An interface in Java is a mechanism that is used to achieve complete abstraction.
-It is basically a kind of class that contains only constants and abstract methods.**
+It is basically a kind of class that contains only constants and abstract methods.
+An interface in Java is a blueprint of a class.
+It has static constants and abstract methods.**

+*Syntax*

+     interface <interface_name>{

+      // declare constant fields
+      // declare methods that abstract
+      // by default.
+     }

 We cannot define private and protected modifiers for variables in interface because **the fields (data members) declared in an interface are by default public, static, and final.**